- Mercury poisoning definition and facts*

-- What are the health effects and symptoms of mercury exposure or poisoning?
+- What are the side effects, signs, and symptoms of mercury poisoning?

 - What about mercury in batteries?